Canadian businesses and consumers increasingly expect real-time payment experiences that take the friction out of their online transactions.

 Interac Debit is essential for commerce in Canada.
 Not only is it a near-ubiquitous payment method among Canadians (the service recorded 6.2 billion transactions in 2022), itโs also one that people without credit can conveniently use for digital transactions.

-Also in summer 2023, Interac announced that Interac Debit for mobile contactless payments had reached the milestone of one billion transactions in a 12-month period for the first time, driven by the preference of Gen Z adults to pay using their smartphone rather than a physical wallet and cards.
+Also in summer 2023, Interac announced that Interac Debit for mobile contactless payments reached the milestone of one billion transactions in a 12-month period. for the first time, driven by the preference of Gen Z adults to pay using their smartphone rather than a physical wallet and cards.

 As part of the overall shift toward faster digital transactions, small retailers and micro businesses need solutions for affordable and easy-to-use point-of-sale systems that offer convenience and flexibility.